skills421/PythonMultiTrack/README.md

 * step 027 - Laying out the frames

 * step 028 - Lay out the buttons

 Note that in versions 3.8+ of Python on Mac the buttons may not display the text.
 To get around this, use ttk.Button instead of tk.Button and remove the font size from the arguments to the constructor.

+* step 029 - Lay out the input and output frames